browserify/factor-bundle/readme.markdown

 `opts.o` should be an array that pairs up with the `files` array to specify where each bundle output for each entry file should be written.
 The elements in `opts.o` can be string filenames or writable streams.

+`opts.entries` or `opts.e` should be the array of entry files to create a page-specific bundle for each file.

 The files held in common among `> opts.threshold` (default: 1) bundles will be output on the `fr` stream itself.
 The entry-specific bundles are diverted into